Primary (LDS Church)

 The Primary (formerly the Primary Association) is the children's organization of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It acts as a Sunday school organization for the church's children (ages 3–11).
+(Note: Although children had, by long-standing practice, participated in Primary until their 12th birthdays, on December 14, 2018, the First Presidency announced that children would advance from Primary as a group in January of the year in which they would turn 12.)

 Purpose, objectives, and theme

 The official purpose of Primary is to help parents in teaching their children to learn and live the gospel of Jesus Christ.
 The official objectives of Primary are to: